Real, Unbiased Rodan and Fields Review from an Ex-MLMer

 |The initial start-up cost is a very reasonable $45.
 However, more serious starter kits can go up to $995.||There is a ton of competition from other MLM distributors all trying to cash in on the billion-dollar skincare business.|

 |R+F Consultants primarily use social media to promote and grow their businesses = the freedom to work from anywhere (plus no more home-parties).||The promotional usage of social media by R+F Consultants can lead to a backlash from friends who don't appreciate being asked to buy or join your MLM.|

 |Their compensation plan is pretty straightforward and gives generous bonuses to high-producing Consultants.||Like any MLM, your success will mostly depend on how well you recruit new members for your team.|

-Is Rodan and Fields a Scam?
+Is Rodan and Fields a Scam or Pyramid Scheme?